jonduenas/foursixcoffee-website/_pages/privacypolicy.md

 **Last updated**

-June 1, 2021
+January 1, 2022

 ## Privacy Policy

 FourSix (the "App"), which is owned and developed by Jon Duenas, does not collect any personally identifiable information about any users who install the app.
+Please don't send me your personal info.
+I have a hard enough time keeping track of my own info.

+The App uses Telemetry Deck for collecting anonymous analytics data on the usage of the App for the purpose of making improvements.
+Telemetry Deck assigns a random anonymous user identifier, but no personally identifiable information is included.

 The App uses Apple as a payment provider for in-app purchases of premium features.
 Apple's Privacy Policy can be found at https://www.apple.com/legal/privacy/en-ww/